Soojin-Lee0819/Computational-Artwork/Final Project/README.md

 When I tried to

+For my midterm project that is based on Processing only, I added the reset function to enable players to reStart the game.

+I simply had to write rese();

-Unlike previous project, where it only
+Unlike previous project, for this project, where it only used Processing or Arduino,

 ### Weak accuracy of the potentiometer value